aagooden/isbn_web/README.md

 # ISBN Checker Web

 ISBN Checker Web is a web-based application that allows users to determine if ISBN numbers are valid.
 It allows login with Facebook and Google or with a custom username and password.
 A pay option is also available (which is not live but uses "sandbox" accounts) for Stripe and PayPal.
-This was one of the final projects in the Mined Minds Bootcamp.
+This was one of the projects in the Mined Minds Bootcamp.

 ### Features
 * Check 10 or 13 digit ISBN numbers to determine valid or invalid.